-To yell at them during or after the race, or on the car ride home.

-Swearing or disturbing at the races (including coming inside the start or finish huts).

-Abusing the officials, coach or other spectators.
+- To yell at them during or after the race, or on the car ride home. - Swearing or disturbing at the races (including coming inside the start or finish huts). - Abusing the officials, coach or other spectators.
 Being pushy and/or critical.

-Misplaced enthusiasm.

-Using guilt on your child.
+Misplaced enthusiasm. - Using guilt on your child.

-WHAT KIDS DO WANT FROM ALPINE RACING

-To have FUN.

-To learn, be challenged and improve.

-To be with their friends.